 Major outlays for capital assets and improvements are capitalized as projects are constructed.
-The amount of interest to be capitalized is calculated by offsetting interest expense incurred from the date of the borrowing until completion of the project with interest earned on invested proceeds over the same period.
 Maintenance and repairs are charged to operations when incurred.
 Betterments and major improvements which significantly increase values, change capacities or extend useful lives are capitalized.
 Upon the sale or retirement of fixed assets being depreciated using the straight-line method, the cost and related accumulated depreciation are removed from the respective accounts and any resulting gain or loss is included in the results of operation.
 Land, construction in progress and intangible assets with indefinite lives are the only capital assets that are not depreciated.
 The other property, plant, and equipment are depreciated using the methods below over the estimated useful lives of the assets, ranging from five to fifty years.
 Improvements that extend the useful life of the assets are capitalized and depreciated over the remaining useful life of the asset.
 The method of depreciation and useful lives of the capital assets are as follows:

 Capital asset classes Depreciation Method Lives

-D. 11.11 6 50

 Buildings Straight-line 50 years

 Building alterations Straight-line 25 years

 Improvements other than buildings Straight-line 25 years

 Equipment > \$25,000 Straight-line 10 years

 Equipment < \$25,000 Straight-line 5 years

 Library holdings Composite 20 years

 Capitalized software Straight-line 10 years

 Internally generated computer software Straight-line 10 years

-Easement and land use rights Straight-line 20 years

-Patents, trademarks, and copyrights Straight-line 20 years
+Easement and land use rights Patents, trademarks, and copyrights Straight-line Straight-line 20 years 20 years